Finding Nemo Fans Traumatized After Learning Surprising Truth About Clownfish Biology

 Left with just one surviving egg, he becomes an anxious, overprotective parent to his son, Nemo.
 When Nemo is captured by a diver, Marlin embarks on a desperate journey across the ocean to find him.

-But recent conversations online have surfaced a lesser-known biological detail that has shaken fans: clownfish are sequential hermaphrodites, meaning they can change sex based on social hierarchy within their groups.
+However, recent conversations online have surfaced a lesser-known biological detail that has shaken fans: clownfish are sequential hermaphrodites, meaning they can change sex based on the social hierarchy within their groups.

 In clownfish communities, there is always a dominant female at the top, followed by a dominant male, and then several smaller, non-breeding males.
 If the dominant female dies, the dominant male undergoes a natural sex change and becomes the new female.
 The next male in line then moves up the hierarchy to become the dominant male.

-In the case of Finding Nemo, this means that if the film had followed clownfish biology accurately, Marlin would have transitioned into a female after the death of his mate.
+In the case of Finding Nemo, this means that if the film had accurately followed clownfish biology, Marlin would have transitioned into a female after the death of his mate.
 Nemo, as the next male in line, would have matured into the dominant male, making the pair potential breeding partners.

 Fans have not taken the revelation lightly.